-Giorgio Stefano Gnecco was born in Genoa, Italy, in 1979.
-From 2013, he is an Assistant Professor in Control Systems at IMT - School for Advanced Studies, Lucca, where he works in the Dynamical Systems, Control and Optimization (DYSCO) research unit.
+Giorgio Stefano Gnecco was born in Genoa, Italy.
+From 2017, he is a Tenure-Track Assistant Professor ("Ricercatore Tipo B") in Operations Research at IMT - School for Advanced Studies, Lucca, working in the Analysis of compleX Economic Systems (AXES) research unit.
+From 2013 to 2017, he was a Fixed Term Assistant Professor ("Ricercatore Tipo A") in Control Systems at IMT Lucca, working in the Dynamical Systems, Control and Optimization (DYSCO) research unit.
 From 2016, he is Director of the local Research Unit of INdAM (National Institute for Advanced Mathematics) at IMT - School for Advanced Studies, Lucca.

 In December 2013, January 2014, January 2015, and March 2015, respectively, he obtained the: